greenstatic/openspa/README.md

 # OpenSPA
-OpenSPA: An open and extensible Single Packet Authorization (SPA) implementation of the [OpenSPA Protocol](https://github.com/greenstatic/openspa-protocol).
+OpenSPA: An open and extensible Single Packet Authorization (SPA) implementation of the [OpenSPA Protocol](./docs/Protocol.md).

-**This software is under heavy development.
-No guarantees are made that it will remain backwards compatible in it's current form.
+You are currently viewing OpenSPA version 1 which was a PoC.
+Currently, version 2 is under development which brings changes to the binary format and firewall integration.
-We WILL break it during development.
+However conceptually the protocol is the same (i.e. Single Packet Authorization).

-You have been warned.**
+**Version 1 will not see any new further developments, if you wish to use OpenSPA please use version 2.**

-Don't worry, we are always happy to get contributors.
-If you are interesting do get in touch: hello[at]openspa[dot]org.
+This branch has been dedicated to bring all the different OpenSPA version 1 Git repositories under one roof for archival purposes and performance analysis for comparison to OpenSpa v2.

 ## What is OpenSPA?
-OpenSPA is an open and extensible SPA implementation built upon the [OpenSPA Protocol](https://github.com/greenstatic/openspa-protocol).
+OpenSPA is an open and extensible SPA implementation built upon the [OpenSPA Protocol](./docs/Protocol.md).
 OpenSPA allows the deployment of a service on an internal network or the internet, that is hidden to all unauthorized users.
 Authorized users authenticate by sending a single packet to the OpenSPA server, which will reveal itself only if the user is authorized to access the service.